DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 > If the drawing system does not detect that what you have drawn so far will result in a valid glyph, then it will stop detecting and vibrate your controller as you saw in your first attempt.
 > Drawing direction goes from the thick end of the line to the thin end in the examples in the spell menu.

+#### Epic Games Store

+If your installation of Hogwarts Legacy is from the Epic Games Store, then motion controls might not work at first.

+A suggested fix is to remove the file
+"C:\Program Files\Epic Games\Hogwarts Legacy\Phoenix\Binaries\Win64\EOSSDK-Win64-Shipping.dll"

+Rename it, move it to another folder, or delete it entirely.

+### Profile Configuration Options

+These keyboard functions are provided by the PJD profile.
+Not by UEVR itself.

 | Key | Function |
 | --- | -------- |
 | F1  | switch 1st/3rd person view |